 The tax consequences of the Special Distribution to tax-exempt U.S. stockholders will be similar to the tax consequences of distributions made to such stockholders while we qualify as a REIT.
 See "-Taxation of Stockholders-Taxation of Tax-Exempt U.S. Stockholders."
 To the extent that the Special Distribution is attributable to earnings and profits accumulated through December 31, 2009, the tax consequences of the Special Distribution to non-U.S. stockholders will be similar to the tax consequences of other ordinary dividend distributions to such stockholders.
-See "-Taxation of Stockholders-Taxation of Non-U.S. Stockholders."
+See "-Taxation of Stockholders-Taxation of Stockholders-Taxation of Stockholders-Taxation of Stockholders."